Senths02/portfolio/src/content/world-cup-moments.md

 <br>

 #### 3. No data to show
 During the build up to the match, there would be no data to show beyond line-ups.

-I mocked up options to set expectations.
+For the key moments, I mocked up options to set expectations.
+Particularly as there was potential for the features to be missed.
+They were only available on hover or tap (like the rest of the media player UI).

+For match stats, I mocked up the default behaviour used on BBC Sport at the time.
 <br>

 ![No data options](images/world-cup-moments/v1_no_data_options.png)